Enums¶

 }

-You can use enum as an field input argument:
+You can use enum as an input type for a field:

 import enum